As saving money becomes vital on farms across the country getting the most out of your feed deliveries is now paramount.

 - Pay attention to the input and exit mouths of augers

-- Always ensure bin is near to empty as far as practical between each feed delivery
+- Always ensure the bin is near to empty as far as practical between each feed delivery

 - Empty the bin, clean and if necessary fumigate annually to ensure eradication of all insects and mites• Using a smoke bomb every six months will also help control insects and mites